Hollandaise sauce

-Hollandaise sauce (/hɒlənˈdeɪz/ or /ˈhɒləndeɪz/; from French sauce hollandaise /fr/ meaning "Dutch sauce") is a mixture of egg yolk, melted butter, and lemon juice (or a white wine or vinegar reduction).
+Hollandaise sauce (/hɒlənˈdeɪz/ or /ˈhɒləndeɪz/; from French sauce hollandaise /fr/ meaning "Dutch sauce") is a French recipe, a mixture of egg yolk, melted butter, and lemon juice (or a white wine or vinegar reduction).
 It is usually seasoned with salt, and either white pepper or cayenne pepper.

 It is a key ingredient of eggs Benedict, and is often served on vegetables such as steamed asparagus.